gov-cy/govcy-express-services/README.md

   - `method`: The HTTP method to use when making the request.
   - `clientId`: The enviromental variable that holds the client ID to use when making the request.
   - `clientSecret`: The enviromental variable that holds the client secret to use when making the request.
+  - `dsfgtwApiKey` (optional): To be used only when using APIs through the DSF gateway instead of cyConnect
+  - `allowSelfSignedCerts` (optional, `false` by default): accepts self-signed certificates on API calls
   - `cashingTimeoutMinutes`: The number of minutes to cache the response from the API endpoint.
 If set to `0`, the API endpoint will be called every time.
   - `params`: An object of key-value pairs that will be added to the request body when making the request.
   - `response`: An object of expected response when `succeeded===false`, to be used for the system to know which error page to show.